 (Lower East Side)

-The local buzz around town is Gran Tivoli bar and restaurant, soon to be opened by successful Aussie restaurateur, Jason Scott.
-The menu will feature authentically simple Italian fare and the downstairs bar will be styled like a giant wine cellar.
-It’s set to open in November 2018.
+The local buzz around town is Gran Tivoli bar and restaurant, recently opened by successful Aussie restaurateur, Jason Scott.
+The menu features authentically simple Italian fare and the downstairs bar, Peppi’s Cellar, is styled like a giant wine cellar. [gf] [v]

 The Musket Room